Pavement Condition Index

 The city's street network is the primary infrastructure for all modes of travel.
 Recognizing this, the city's Transportation Master Plan places system operations and maintenance of the existing street network as the Highest funding priority.
 The Pavement Management Program utilizes the PCI to determine priority of funding and guide where future pavement repairs will be made to achieve this priority.

-Since 2011, the city’s average PCI has been relatively flat with an average PCI rating of 76.5 in 2011 to an average PCI rating of 73.3 in 2016, both of which are equivalent to a good rating.
-Currently, approximately 65 percent of the streets are rated good, very good or excellent.
+Since 2011, the city’s average PCI has been relatively flat with an average PCI rating of 76.5 in 2011 to an average PCI rating of 75.0 in 2018, both of which are equivalent to a good rating.
+Currently, over 66 percent of the streets are rated good, very good or excellent.

 About the Data: This data is provided by the Transportation Division of the City of Boulder's Public Works Department.
 This page will be updated annually.